If your rose bushes have clusters of little pink or green bugs, there’s a good chance you have an infestation of rose aphids.

 10. Natural Predators

 The larvae of lacewings and hoverflies are especially voracious aphid eaters.
-A single lacewing larva can consume up to 200 aphids per week [3]!
+A lacewing larva can consume up to 200 aphids per week [3]!

 11. Repellent Plants